malmeloo/honeygain-ovpn/README.md

 ## Okay, understood.
 Now how do I use this?

 First, you should obtain OpenVPN configs for the different locations that you want to connect to.
+Most VPN providers already use OpenVPN under the hood, but not all of them allow you to actually obtain the config.
+Usually, you'll end up having multiple configuration files for every location

-< more explanation here >
+(country) that you want to connect to.

 Second, you're gonna have to build the image:
 ```shell